[Editor’s note: This article was previously published in January 2019. It has been updated and republished.]

 Pembina Pipeline (NYSE:PBA) is the biggest company on this list and the riskiest.
 Pipeline companies generally are lower-risk plays in the oil and gas space, but Pembina does have some concerns.
 Canadian oil stocks have struggled of late, and Pembina levered up to acquire Veresen last year.

 Longer-term, there are minor concerns.
-Valuation isn’t necessarily cheap, at over 16x FFO.
-An economic downturn could lead to lease cancellations or even customer bankruptcies.
-Investors focused on value might want to wait for a cheaper price than a current $26.66.
+Valuation isn’t necessarily cheap, at over 15 forward P/E. An economic downturn could lead to lease cancellations or even customer bankruptcies.
+Investors focused on value might want to wait for a cheaper price than the current stock price of $28.71.

 But investors looking for growing monthly dividend payouts don’t have a ton of options, and STAG very well might be the best one.